Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D35 (25th July)
+Continuing with Battle.
+Separating views (erb files) from control (app.rb) and the model (ruby classes and methods within lib).
+I'm wondering if this is the MVC concept in action?

+### R2D34
+Started work on the Battle challenge.
+A game of attack built on Sinatra with Capybara for testing web based features.

+### R2D33
+Start of Makers week 3 and the introduction to web.
+We were building our first form with sinatra.

 ### R2D32
 A full day of frustrating coding today, continuing with the Takeaway Challenge that I started yesterday.
 The idea was to create an order from a menu of available items and to use the twilio api to send a confirmation text message.
 I decided that the api implementation was key to the challenge and so moved to that when it become clear I could spend the whole day messing with hashes.
 I learned how to use ENV variables with dotenv and also how to delete GitHub history after I discovered I had shared sensitive information online.